Detecting and Eliminating Quantum Noise of Quantum Measurements: Quantum noise elimination

 \section{Quantum noise elimination}

-This section describes the second stage of the quantum noise manipulating procedure by proposing three quantum noise elimination methods and assessing them in the Baidu Quantum Platform.
+This section describes the second stage of the quantum noise manipulation process, introducing three techniques for quantum noise elimination.
+The effectiveness of these methods is evaluated on the Baidu Quantum Platform.
 They work by executing randomly sampled Pauli gates before the target measurement device and conditionally flipping the measurement outcomes in such a way that the \emph{effective} measurement---composed of random Pauli gates, the noisy measurement device, and classical post-processing ---contains only classical noise.
-All of these methods are motivated by the well-known Pauli twirling technique~\cite{dur2005standard,wallman2016noise}, while the principal difference among them is the set of Pauli gates to be sampled.
+These techniques are inspired by the established Pauli twirling approach~\cite{dur2005standard,wallman2016noise}.
+Notably, their fundamental distinction lies in the selection of the set of Pauli gates to be sampled.

 Before presenting the technical details, we first briefly introduce the twirling technique.
 For any set $\mathbb{T} \subset\cU(n)$, where $\cU(n)$ denotes the set of $n$-qubit unitary matrices, we define the $\mathbb{T}$-twirl of a quantum channel $\cL$ as